Stability of symmetric spaces of noncompact type under Ricci flow: The heat kernel in homogeneous vector bundles

 where

-Recall that all but the $\%$-terms in (\ref{eq:evofG1}) are just the operator $\triangle_{\WW} g$ from (\ref{eq:triangleWW}) in terms of spherical models on $\ov{M}$.
+Recall that all but the $\%$-terms in (\ref{eq:evofG1}) together just represent the operator $\triangle_{\WW} g$ from (\ref{eq:triangleWW}) in terms of spherical models on $\ov{M}$.
 Hence, by the definition of $\lambda_\WW$, there is a first order differential operator $D$ such that